gatsbyjs/gatsby/docs/docs/contributor-swag.md

 ### How to claim your free swag

-If you contribute to the Gatsby org on GitHub, you can claim your swag by [logging into the Gatsby Maintainer Dashboard](https://store.gatsbyjs.org/login) and requesting a discount code.
+If you contribute to the Gatsby org on GitHub, you can claim your swag by [logging into the Gatsby Store](https://store.gatsbyjs.org/) and requesting a discount code.

 If you contribute five or more times, you can claim your _**Level 2**_ swag.